KGDaniel/gitproject-1/README.md

 **Part 3**
 * Create your own scenarios.
-* Upload your local projects to your remote repo (private repo mode is preferred).
+* Upload your local projects to your remote repository (private repo mode is preferred).
 * Work on your Java-Selenium project, commit and push your changes often, create new branches, etc.